AlbertoParravicini/high-performance-graph-analytics-2020/track-graph-query/README.md

 WHERE r1.user_id1 = "input_ID"
 ```

+#### Task 2 Bonus
+Implement also a version of the `join` functionality in which you are able to share the hash-table across different JOIN levels.
+Then evaluate this alternative performance in Task 3 and 4

 ### Task 3
 Use the two base operation you implemented in order to perform the following queries:
 - `(a)->(b)`: all pairs of nodes connected, where `a!=b`